radius-project/docs/docs/content/reference/faq.md

 ### What resources can Recipes deploy?

-Recipes support any resource that can be modeled in Bicep.
-Terraform support is on our backlog and is being investigated.
-Stay tuned for updates.
+Radius Recipes support any resources that can be modeled in Bicep or that has an applicable Terraform provider.
+Radius can use any Terraform provider.

 ### What resources do Recipes support?